intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 - You have latent tasks but you need to use same code multiple times elsewhere.
 - Very simple actions like checking validity of something or checking a condition of something. (i.e. things like IsValid() macro and HasAuthority() macro)
 - [Flow control utils](https://landelare.github.io/2022/04/29/reverse-flip-flop.html)

+Collapsed graphs works best when:

+- When you have a complex event graph and you need to make it more readable and split code into pieces.

 ## How input/output params of functions are being set behind the scenes.